 Students may not mark school furniture, walls, ceilings, floors, or equipment with pen, pencil or any other instrument or cause damage to the infrastructure within the indoor or outdoor facilities of the school district.
-Students may not tamper with the fire alarms, fire extinguishers, or any electrical systems, including the computer network.
+Students may not tamper with fire alarms, fire extinguishers, or any electrical systems, including the computer network.
 Anyone who willfully or negligently destroys school property through vandalism, arson, or larceny, or who creates a hazard to the safety of other students, may face punitive measures as defined by Massachusetts General Law and make restitution for damaged property.
 Staff members should obtain and report to the administration the names of students who violate the terms of this paragraph.
 Each student must promptly return all classroom and library books, athletic clothing, supplies and equipment, cameras, musical instruments, and other school equipment and property entrusted or loaned to them.
 A student will be responsible for returning such materials in the same condition in which they were entrusted or loaned to the student and will bear the cost of repairing or replacing the damaged, lost or stolen materials.
 Failure to return such materials upon request will subject the student to disciplinary consequences and the potential loss of privileges.
-Neither food nor drink should be brought into either the auditorium or the gymnasium.
+Food or drink should not be brought into the auditorium or the gymnasium, unless in accordance with the breakfast portion of the Food and Beverage policy.